ChicoState/bustr/README.md

 Purpose:
+Pull Request - Add details for how to build project, how to deploy project, how to deploy webserver, how to test

 Our application Bustr is a way to share images and text on the android mobile platform, using the phones built in GPS to allow geocaching and location